Skip to content

 • Adversarial deletion - the --confirm <email> requirement on bcdock me delete blocks accidental deletion in agent-driven flows.
 The portal requires typing the email exactly.
 There's no zero-click path.

 • Anonymisation reversal - once anonymisation runs, the original email is unrecoverable from our side (only the salted hash remains).
-Restoration requires the customer to sign in with the original email, which only the inbox controller can do.
+Restoration requires you to sign in with the original email, which only whoever controls the inbox can do.

 • Salt compromise - would expose the hash to rainbow-table attack against common emails.
 Mitigations: Key Vault RBAC, no rotation (so a single point of leak), separate salt per environment in principle.